vicosanz/SlimEndpoints/README.md

 });
 ```

-In order to create a REPR pattern compatible API, you can use SlimEndpoints library.
+In order to create a REPR pattern compatible API, you can use SlimEndpoints.AOT library.

 ```csharp
 // Endpoints/Products/Product.cs